Murder of Derk Wiersum

-In the morning of 18 September 2019, Dutch lawyer Derk Wiersum was shot and killed near his home in Amsterdam.
+On the morning of 18 September 2019, Dutch lawyer Derk Wiersum was shot and killed near his home in Amsterdam.
 At the time of his death, Wiersum was a lawyer for state witness Nabil B. in the Marengo case against the so-called 'Mocro Maffia' led by Ridouan Taghi.
-The murder caused a great shock in the world of lawyers; it was called "an attack on the rule of law".
+The murder caused great shock in the world of lawyers; it was termed "an attack on the rule of law".

 Background

 Derk Wiersum started as lawyer of Nabil B. in the Marengo process against the Mocro Maffia allegedly led by Ridouan Taghi in 2017.
 In the Marengo process, 16 suspects were standing trial for multiple murders and attempted murders between 2015 and 2017.
-Ridouan Taghi and his henchman Saïd Razzouki were being prosecuted for giving the orders for these murders and for leading a criminal organization.
+Ridouan Taghi and his henchman Saïd Razzouki were being prosecuted for ordering these murders and for leading a criminal organization.
 Nabil B. was arrested on 14 January 2017 for prohibited possession of weapons and on 5 September 2017 for his involvement in the murder of Hakim Changachi, who was killed on 12 January 2017.
-Nabil B. is also suspected of involvement in other murders.
-Changachi was a good friend of Nabil B. and not the target of the murder.
+Nabil B. was also suspected of involvement in other murders.
+Changachi was a good friend of Nabil B. and not the intended target of the attack that resulted in his murder.
 Because of this, Nabil B. felt guilty and told the family of Changachi about his involvement.
 Taghi found out about this and put Nabil B. on a death list.
 Nabil B. felt unsafe and decided to become a state witness in exchange for halving his prison sentence.
-A week after the announcement of Nabil B. being state witness, on 29 March 2018, Reduan B.was killed by Shurandy 'Andy' S. Reduan B. was the brother of Nabil B.
+A week after the announcement of Nabil B. being state witness, on 29 March 2018, his brother Reduan B. was killed by Shurandy 'Andy' S. Reduan B.

 Murder

 In the morning on 18 September 2019 around 7:40 a.m. local time, Derk Wiersum left his home in the Imstenrade in the Amsterdam neighborhood Buitenveldert to go to his work by car.
-When Wiersum stepped in his car, a hoodie-wearing man dressed in plack appeared on the driver side of the car.
+When Wiersum stepped in his car, a hoodie-wearing man dressed in black appeared on the driver side of the car.
 The man tried to shoot twice at Wiersum, but the weapon faltered.
 The shooter ran away and Wiersum went after him.
 According to a witness, who was 15 meters from the murder, Wiersum and the shooter had an argument near Wiersum's car.
 The witness heard Wiersum say words like "piss off" and "goddamnit."
 The shooter shot again at Wiersum and hit him ten times in the head, neck and upper body.
 Wiersum died on the scene.
 The shooter fled the scene and escaped in a white Opel Combo.
 A second person was waiting in the getaway car.